cuhkszfin/cuhkszfin.github.io/index.md

-This webpage is used to record 2022-2023 CUHKSZ SME Finance Brownbag Reading Group schedule.
-Check the following to find the topic you are interested in and corresponding paper, presentation time and location.

-## Presentation Schedule
+# Presentation Schedule

-### Presentation 1
+## Presentation 1
-Selecting Directors Using Machine Learning

-Erel, Stern, Tan, and Weisbach (2021)
+*Erel, Isil, Léa H. Stern, Chenhao Tan, and Michael S. Weisbach.
+"Selecting directors using machine learning."
+The Review of Financial Studies 34, no. 7 (2021): 3226-3264.*

-Presenter: Chuxuan Fan
+**Presenter**: Chuxuan Fan

-Location: Zhiren 324
+**Location**: Zhiren 324

-### Presentation 2
+## Presentation 2
-Talent in Distressed Firms: Investigating the Labor Costs of Financial Distress

-Baghai, Silva, and Thell (2021)
+*Baghai, Ramin P., Rui C. Silva, Viktor Thell, and Vikrant Vig.
+"Talent in distressed firms: Investigating the labor costs of financial distress."
+The Journal of Finance 76, no. 6 (2021): 2907-2961.*

-Presenter: Zhile Liu
+**Presenter**: Zhile Liu

-Location: Zhiren 324
+**Location**: Zhiren 324

-### Presentation 3
+## Presentation 3
-Factor Timing

-Haddad, Kozak, and Santosh (2020)
+*Haddad, Valentin, Serhiy Kozak, and Shrihari Santosh.
+"Factor timing."
+The Review of Financial Studies 33, no. 5 (2020): 1980-2018.*

-Presenter: Yubo Zhang
+**Presenter**: Yubo Zhang

-Location: Zhiren 324
+**Location**: Zhiren 324